COATnor/coatnor.github.io/formatting.rst

 For each dataset in the COAT Data Portal there are some mandatory requirements:

 - The datasets need to be associated to a **sampling protocol** (added as a link in metadata)
-- The dataset need to include a coordinate file with coordinates of all sampling sites in a standardized format.
+- The dataset need to include a **coordinates file** with coordinates of all sampling sites in a standardized format.

 Each dataset can also include optional additional information such as auxiliary or readme files.
 An example of a non-mandatory auxiliary file is a file containing a set of station-level variables measured at each plot/site/transect/quadrat.